 In accordance with the Queensland Greens Code of Ethics all cases where bullying has been perceived must be mandatorily reported.
-While an Incident Report which names you has been received under the mandatory reporting provisions, it has been determined at this stage that the reported behaviour did not fall under the definition of bullying as outlined in the above-named procedure.
+While an Incident Report which names you has been received under the mandatory reporting provisions, it has been determined at this stage that the evidence provided did not meet the definition of bullying as outlined in the above-named procedure.
 The allegation of bullying has not been substantiated and will not be treated as a case to be answered by you.

-However, as a report was triggered, it is important that you give consideration to how your behaviour is perceived by and impacts others.
+However, as a report was triggered, it is important that you give consideration to how things you do or say is perceived by and impacts others.
 The incident that was reported related to [INSERT VERY BROAD AND DE-IDENTIFIED INFORMATION INDICATING THE GENERAL ISSUE THAT WAS REPORTED, BEING MINDFUL OF NOT IDENTIFYING THE COMPLAINANT OR CREATING FURTHER DIVISION - IF THIS IS NOT POSSIBLE, DELETE THIS SENTENCE].
-In order to maintain confidentiality of the mandatory reporting process further details cannot be provided, but it is reiterated that the assessment of the report is that there is no case for you to answer and this notification is provided solely for the purpose of alerting you that the above alleged behaviour / some perceived behaviour of yours [delete inappropriate option] triggered a report.
+In order to maintain confidentiality of the mandatory reporting process further details cannot be provided, but it is reiterated that the assessment of the evidence didn't meet the threshold of the definition of bullying and therefore there is no case for you to answer, and this notification is provided solely for the purpose of alerting you that the above alleged behaviour / some perceived behaviour of yours [delete inappropriate option] triggered a report.

-You are requested by the Intake Assessment Team, on behalf of the Management Committee and the Queensland Greens, to read the attached Queensland Greens Code of Ethics and Bullying and Behaviour Management: Mandatory Reporting and Zero Tolerance Procedures in full, and to be mindful of any ways in which others may perceive your behaviour to be contrary to the expectations outlined in these documents.
+You are requested by the Intake Assessment Team, on behalf of the Management Committee and the Queensland Greens, to read the attached Queensland Greens Code of Ethics and Bullying and Behaviour Management: Mandatory Reporting and Zero Tolerance Procedures in full, and to be mindful of any ways in which others may perceive things you do or say to be contrary to the expectations outlined in these documents.